Shooter at Kansas Jewish centers appeals death sentence - WTMJ

 Associated Press

 LIBERTY, Mo.
-(AP) — An avowed anti-Semite who shot three people to death at two suburban Kansas City Jewish sites in 2014 is asking the Kansas Supreme Court to overturn his death sentence, saying he should not have been allowed him to represent himself at trial.
+(AP) — The death sentence of an avowed anti-Semite who fatally shot three people at two suburban Kansas City Jewish sites in 2014 should be overturned because he was incapable of understanding the legal intricacies when he represented himself at trial and during sentencing, his attorney said Monday.

+Attorney Reid Nelson also argued before the Kansas Supreme Court that Frazier Glenn Miller Jr.’s sentence should be overturned because the state’s death penalty law is unconstitutionally vague.
+He said Miller’s standby attorneys should have been allowed to intervene during the penalty phase.

-The appeal from Frazier Glenn Miller Jr. is scheduled to go before the state Supreme Court on Monday.
-He was convicted of one count of capital murder, three counts of attempted murder, and assault and weapons charges in August 2015.
+Miller was convicted in August 2015 on one count of capital murder, three counts of attempted murder, and assault and weapons charges.

-Miller’s attorneys argue that the Johnson County Court judge who oversaw his trial should not have allowed him to represent himself.
-They say the judge did not consider whether Miller had mental health issues that would make him incompetent to represent himself in a complex capital case.

-Miller, from Aurora, Missouri, also argues that the judge should have allowed him to present mitigating evidence during the penalty phase, and that the death penalty itself is unconstitutional.
+Nelson admitted Miller presented the case he wanted to during the sentencing phase, but said his standby attorneys were better trained to present evidence to the jury about Miller’s difficult life, mental health issues and other factors that might have prompted the shootings.

+“It is absolutely required that these proceedings have a heightened standard of reliability, which this case didn’t have,” Nelson said, adding that no defendant representing himself at sentencing is ever capable.

+Howe responded that Kansas law has specific factors that would not allow every murder to be considered a death penalty case, and allows juries to consider motivations, intent and conduct to determine state of mind in such cases.

+“Kansas, as I think everyone would agree, is very limited on when you can meet capital murder,” Howe said. “… I do think Kansas has constructed this in a way that it’s clear what the Legislature intent was and that things like conduct, intent and motive were all things they contemplated as things for the juries to consider in a death penalty case.”

-Miller, who is also known as Frazier Glenn Close, testified during trial that he drove to the Kansas City area in April 2014 to kill Jews before he died.
-He said at the time that he didn’t expect to live long because he had chronic emphysema.
+Miller, testified during trial that he drove to the Kansas City area in April 2014 to kill Jews and that he didn’t expect to live long because he had chronic emphysema.

 He ambushed and killed William Corporon, 69, and Corporon’s 14-year-old grandson, Reat Griffin Underwood, at the Jewish Community Center in Overland Park, Kansas.
 He then shot 53-year-old Terri LaManno at the nearby Village Shalom retirement center.